sharondae15/glossydresscode/README.md

-# glossydresscode
+# GlossyDressCode
-beauty and care
+Beauty and Care